What To Expect on Your First Charter Fishing Trip

 What To Wear

 The elements seem far more intense on a fishing boat than in your landscaped backyard.
-Being prepared will ensure your charter fishing experience is safe, fun and packed with great memories.
+This is especially true in the fall when temperatures vary more between the morning and evening hours.
+Being prepared will ensure your charter fishing experience is safe, fun, and packed with great memories.

 LAYERED CLOTHING